nimbly/Proof/README.md

 $token->setClaim("nbf", \strtotime("+1 week"));
 ```

-### Convert a Token into a JWT
+### Encode a Token into a JWT

-With a `Token` instance, you can convert it into a JWT string by passing it into the `encode` method.
+With a `Token` instance, you can encode it into a signed JWT by passing it into the `encode` method.
+You will be returned a signed JWT string.

 ```php
 $jwt = $proof->encode($token);
 ```

+### Exceptions when encoding

+When encoding a Token, there are several failure points that will throw an exception:

+* `TokenEncodingException` is thrown if the header or payload could not be properly JSON encoded.
+* `SigningException` is thrown if there was a problem signing the JWT with the given `SignerInterface` instance.

-### Getting a Token from a JWT
+### Decode a JWT into a Token

-When you decode a JWT string, you will receive a `Token` instance back.
+When you decode a JWT string it will also verify the signature and check the expiration (`exp`) and "not before" (`nbf`) claims (if present).
+If successful, you will receive a `Token` instance back loaded with the claims from the payload of the JWT.

 ```php
 $token = $proof->decode($jwt);